• Skip to primary navigation

 • Brown sugar - either light or dark brown sugar is fine to use.
 It is the brown sugar that gives a slightly caramelised flavour to these biscuits.

-• Self-raising flour - use store-bought self-raising flour (also known as self-rising) or make your own by sifting 2 teaspoons of baking powder through every 1 cup of plain all-purpose flour.
+• Self-raising flour - use store-bought self-raising flour (also known as self-rising flour) or make your own by sifting two teaspoons of baking powder through every 1 cup of plain all-purpose flour (ensure that you use baking powder and not baking soda or bicarbonate soda).

 Step By Step Instructions